Lake freighter: Cargo

-Lakers are generally bulk carriers; that is, they carry cargoes of rock, ore, salt or grain in large contiguous holds, not packed in containers.
-The earlier ships required rail cars unloading on ore docks and unloading machinery at the receiving docks, but modern lakers are self unloaders, allowing them to unload faster and in more ports.

-The most common cargoes on the Great Lakes are taconite, limestone, grain, salt, coal, cement, gypsum, sand, slag, and potash.
-Much of the cargo supplies the steel mills of the auto industry, centered around the Great Lakes because of the ease of transport.
+In 2023, 81.4 million tons of cargo were shipped on the Great Lakes.
+The most common cargoes include taconite, limestone, grain, salt, coal, cement, gypsum, and sand.
+The cargo is carried in large contiguous holds, not packed into containers.

+The iron ore transported from the upper Great Lakes primarily supplies the steel mills of the Midwest.
+Iron ore makes up a majority of the cargo shipped annually.

+The 1940s saw the rise in the use of taconite pellets, as sources of higher quality ore diminished.

 Other destinations include coal-fired power plants, highway department salt domes, and stone docks, where limestone is unloaded for the construction industry.
 U.S.-flagged freighters carried the largest portion of the trade, accounting for two-thirds of all cargo by weight.
 U.S. hulls carried most of the iron, limestone and cement, while Canadian boats carried most of the potash, and almost all of the salt and grain moved on the lakes.

-Destination harbors, ship sizes and legal restrictions greatly affect the pattern of haulage.
+Destination harbors, ship sizes, and legal restrictions greatly affect the pattern of haulage.
 Large U.S. ships hauled most of the iron ore on the lakes (79%) from U.S. mines to U.S. mills.
 This reflects the requirement of the Jones Act, as well as the industry using large volumes of material while being concentrated in a few large harbor locations.
 Salt and Canadian grain can be hauled to numerous smaller ports of either country on smaller, mostly Canadian, ships, which can also enter the St. Lawrence Seaway with the Canadian ports of Montreal and Quebec City.

+Because of their deeper draft and freshwater's lower buoyancy, salties often take on partial loads.
+Conversely, the Seaway allows smaller lakers to access the Atlantic Ocean.
+The larger, newer ships are restricted to the upper lakes.